minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

 ### 3. Install

+Instal section contains the information when the service "A" enabled (installed) by systemd.

 - WantedBy | RequiredBy
 > * Define the services that should be enabled when the service "A" is enabled == Enable them with "A".